erikabalarezo/web-app/README.md

 	**Differences**

-	It is only available for android devices CHECK THIS SAY IT IN OTHER WORDS??.
+	It is only available for android devices.
 My app will be accessible for mobile devices and desktops.
 	It has some features I will include, i.e. display data by date and category.
 	The scope of my web app is narrower: It’s targeted to families with children.
 It will display all the events on a list only and is in English.